-Due to the Covid-19 pandemic which has spread worldwide, the International ECOS-TCS Congress can’t take place in June 2020, as initially planned.
-The ECOS-TCS Congress is now planned on February 4-5, 2021, in Paris, at the UICP convention center.
+The ECOS-TCS Congress is now planned on June 29-30, 2021, in Paris, at the UICP convention center.

-Registrations are open for 2021 and all finalized registrations for 2020 are automatically transferred to the February 2021 edition.
-If you have booked accommodation or transportation for 2020, don’t forget to cancel your bookings.
+Registrations are open for 2021 and all finalized registrations for 2020 and February 2021 are automatically transferred to the June 2021 edition.

 All submitted abstracts will be reviewed by the 2021 ECOS-TCS abstract reviewing committee.

 As you know, the 2020 edition should have opened a new window on all forms of ExtraCorporeal Organ Support (ECOS), encompassing cardiac, respiratory, kidney and liver support and blood purification techniques…

 We will be pleased to welcome you to Paris in 2021 to discover more about the systems and platforms designed to support or replace organs compromised by sepsis, trauma, or specific cardiac, respiratory, kidney, or liver acute diseases.
 Of course, many sessions will discuss the use of ECOS devices and outcomes of patients with the most severe forms of COVID-19.
 A specific congress track will be dedicated to Temporary Circulatory Support (TCS) devices, that are increasingly used by interventional cardiologists and intensivists to treat cardiogenic shock due to acute myocardial infarction and end-stage cardiac failure.